7 Unique Tools That are Invaluable for Some Trades

-When it comes to portable generators and ease of use, liquid propane (LP) sure beats gasoline.
+When it comes to portable generators and ease of use, liquid propane (LP) definitely beats gasoline.
 Gasoline is a handy fuel, but it’s not without problems.
 Storing enough gasoline to get you through a several-day power outage requires constant vigilance.
-First you have to buy several 5-gallon gas containers, fill them up, add fuel stabilizers and find a safe place to store them.
-Then you have to add stabilizer and ideally replace the gas after several months to make sure it’s still fresh when you need it.
-Next, check out 12 more tools you won’t regret having on the jobsite.
+You have to buy several 5-gallon gas containers, fill them up, add fuel stabilizers and find a safe place to store them.
+Gasoline also needs to be replaced after several months to make sure it’s still fresh when you need it.
+Propane makes the whole operation much more straightforward and requires much less maintenance.

 Replacing damaged shingles is tough on super-hot days—the shingles are soft and tear apart.
 It’s not much easier on cold days—frozen shingles break in two if you pry them up too far.
 But the “Goldilocks approach,” waiting for the temperature to be just right, isn’t always an option.